mysql/mysql-shell-plugins/mrs_plugin/examples/mrs_notes/readme.md

 The following steps need to be taken to setup, build and deploy the MRS Notes example project on the MySQL REST Service.

-1. Setup and Configure a MySQL REST Service deployment.
+1. Save the MRS Notes Example project to disk and open it with VS Code `VSCodeProject:examples/mrs_notes`
+2. [Configure](#configuring-mysql-rest-service) the MySQL REST Service.
-2. Create a new MRS service (e.g. `/myService`).
+3. Create a new MRS service (e.g. `/myService`).
-3. Deploy the mrsNotes MySQL database schema `examples/mrs_notes/db_schema/mrs_notes.sql`
+4. Deploy the mrs_notes MySQL database schema `examples/mrs_notes/db_schema/mrs_notes.sql`
-4. Load the MRS schema dump into the MRS service `examples/mrs_notes/mrs_schema/mrsNotes.mrs.json`
+5. Load the MRS schema dump into the MRS service `examples/mrs_notes/mrs_schema/mrsNotes.mrs.json`
-5. Ensure a bootstrapped MySQL Router instance is running (if not, start it).
+6. Ensure a bootstrapped MySQL Router instance is running (if not, start it).
-6. Please select one of the example apps below and follow the steps to build and deploy the app.

-#### Deploying the MrsNotesJS JavaScript Example

-The MrsNotesJS project implements a minimal JavaScript demo app that allows each user to store his own notes.

-1. Save the following project to disk and open it with VS Code `examples/mrs_notes/app_code/MrsNotesJS`
-2. Right click on the `src` folder in the Folders view and select `Upload Folder to MySQL REST Service` from the popup menu.
-3. Set the path the app should be using and click `Upload` to upload the files.
-4. Open a web browser and access the path specified in the previous step to open the app.
+7. Build and deploy the app by following the steps below.

-#### Deploying the MrsNotesTS TypeScript Example
+#### Deploying the TypeScript Example

 The MrsNotesTS project implements a full TypeScript demo app that allows sharing of notes between users.

-1. Save the following project to disk and open it with VS Code `examples/mrs_notes/app_code/MrsNotesTS`
+1. If you have not done so in the previous section, save the following project to disk and open it with VS Code `VSCodeProject:examples/mrs_notes`
 2. After the project folder has been opened in VS Code, set the focus to the TERMINAL tab and enter `npm install` to install the required node modules
-3. In the NPM Script View, run the `package.json/build` command that will create a folder called `dist` that contains all files for deployment.
+3. In the NPM Script View, run the `package.json/build` command that will create a folder called `dist` that contains all files needed for deployment.
 4. Right click on the `dist` folder in the Folders view and select `Upload Folder to MySQL REST Service` from the popup menu.
 5. In the MRS Static Content Set dialog set the `Request Path` the app should be using, e.g. `/app` and click `Upload` to upload the files to the MRS service.
 6. Open a web browser and access the full path specified in the previous step to open the app, e.g. `https://localhost:8443/myService/app/index.html`

+#### Deploying the JavaScript Example

+The MrsNotes project also ships with a minimal JavaScript demo app that allows each user to store his own notes.

+1. If you have not done so in the previous section, save the following project to disk and open it with VS Code `VSCodeProject:examples/mrs_notes`
+2. Right click on the `js_app` folder in the Folders view and select `Upload Folder to MySQL REST Service` from the popup menu.
+3. Set the path the app should be using, e.g. `/app_js` and click `Upload` to upload the files.
+4. Open a web browser and access the path specified in the previous step to open the app, e.g. `https://localhost:8443/myService/app_js/index.html`

 ### MRS Setup and Configuration for the MRS Notes Examples